 Rahul Shah (CFO)

 This version approved by: Chief Finance Officer

 11. Document Classification

 This Lumi document has been classified as ‘Public’.
-This means that Lumi has deemed the information contained herein as freely available outside of the business, or intended for public use.
+This means that Lumi has deemed that the information contained herein is freely available outside of the business or is intended for public use.